KULeuvenNeuromechanics/PredSim/README.md

 ### Required

-- **S.subject.save_results**: path to the folder where you want to store the results of the OCP.
+- **S.subject.save_folder**: path to the folder where you want to store the results of the OCP.
 If the path does not exist yet on your machine, it will be created automatically.
 - **S.subject.name**: the name or code of the subject you are simulating.
 - **S.subject.IG_selection**: either choose "quasi-random" or give the path to a .mot file you want to use as initial guess.
-- **S.subject.IG_bounds**: give the path to a .mot file on which IG_bounds will be based.
+- **S.subject.IG_selection_gaitCyclePercent**: If S.subject.IG_selection is a .mot file, S.subject.IG_selection_gaitCyclePercent is required.
+Here, specify what percent of gait cycle does the .mot file contain.
+For example, if the .mot file has 2 gait cycles, S.subject.IG_selection_gaitCyclePercent is 200.
+- **S.solver.run_as_batch_job**: specify if the OCP is to be solved as a batch job (0 or 1).
+If solving as a batch, make sure batch processing is set up under parallel processing toolbox.
+- **osim_path**: path to the scaled opensim model of the subject.

 ### Optional